Cover: Tom Cruise

 There could be changes afoot for Network Ten dramas Neighbours and E Street, with network managing director Gary Rice putting the pressure on Neighbours’ producers Grundy Television to improve the show’s falling ratings, and expressing concern about E Street whose future is currently up for negotiation.
 TV Week suspects an upheaval for both shows, with Neighbours to be shifted to 7.30pm and E Street re-worked into a half-hour format at 8.00pm, five nights a week.

 The cast of Nine’s steamy drama Chances have partied to celebrate the completion of 100 episodes.
-Meanwhile, the series has welcomed a new cast member as Steven Whittaker (pictured) plays the part of Sean Becker, a friend of Alex’s (Jeremy Sims) who is set to threaten his corporate position.
+Meanwhile, the series has welcomed new cast member Steven Whittaker (pictured), who plays the part of Sean Becker, a friend of Alex’s (Jeremy Sims) who is set to threaten his corporate position.
 Whittaker, who recently starred in mini-series Good Vibrations, contemplated having to tackle Chances’ steamy sex scenes.
 “I gave it a great deal of thought but in the end it was some of those elements which were actually attractive,” he told TV Week.
 “Would I prefer it to be mundane, dealing with slices of suburban life, or slightly off the wall, verging towards the bizarre?
 In the end, that’s what made my mind up.
 That’s where I’d rather be.
 The potential is there for quite a bit of bed wandering, but at the moment there is more appetite than action!”

 The life of controversial radio and television personality Mary Hardy (pictured) is being portrayed in a stage production, Mary Lives!, written by her brother, Frank Hardy.
 Starring Maryanne Fahey in the lead role, the play also features Bartholomew John and Ron Challinor, both of whom were close friends and former colleagues of Hardy, who died in 1985.
 “She was tremendously influential at the time, creating an awareness of me not only on the Penthouse Club, but on her radio program as well,” John told TV Week.
 “Mary wasn’t just a female comic,” said Challinor, who was a writer for Penthouse Club in the 1970s.
 “She sang, she danced, she told gags and she had great timing.
 If she had done in the US what she did here she would have been a huge star.”